PERMACULTURE AND COMMUNITY FOR SUSTAINABLE LIVING

 4) BEE stings.
 Our bee hives are in close proximity to cabins and this means you could get stung.
 If allergic, come prepared.

 5) We are in the "FORMING" stage of development.
 There are a few of us here full time with some part time supporters and volunteers.
+We hope to transition/evolve into a more formal community soon with agreements, bylaws, and governance, etc. Right now we are some people living in nature, forwarding our sustainable, natural and cultural objectives.

 6) CELL SERVICE.
 As odd as it may seem for a remote area, we do have good cell signals (the ranger station on a nearby mountain top broadcasts a repeater signal) but only if you have Verizon or US Cellular.